myshare2020/uac/README.md

 <pre>
 git clone https://github.com/myshare2020/uac --recursive
 </pre>
-Use the uac files to overwrite the files in the corresponding directory.
+Use the uac files to overwrite the files in the corresponding directories.